abacusmodeling/abacus-develop/toolchain/README.md

 2. Users can manually change `pkg_install_dir` variable in `scripts/stage*/install*` to change the installation directory of each packages, which may let the installation more fiexible.
-3. Users can manually change `INSTALL` variable in `scripts/common_vars.sh` to change the installation directory of all packages, which may let the installation more fiexible.

 ## More